Earn your degree and certification to teach at the elementary or secondary level.

 - Early Childhood

 - Special Education, Learning Disabilities

-- K–12 Education
+- K–12 EDUCATION

-- Once you’ve completed all program requirements, you’ll qualify for a teaching certificate from the State of Michigan.
+Once a teacher candidate has completed all program requirements and passed the state teacher certification test, they will qualify for a teaching certificate from the State of Michigan.
 Although teaching requirements vary among states, the Michigan certificate, through reciprocal certification agreements, is valid in many other states.

 If you plan to teach outside of Michigan, talk to our director of certification, Sara Hoeve (firstname.lastname@example.org or 616-395-7740), for specified information on reciprocity and out-of-state licensure, postgraduate teaching certification, additional endorsements or state testing requirements.